antononcube/Raku-Gherkin-Grammar/README.md

 aims to provide a "full-blown" specification-and-execution framework in Raku like the typical Cucumber functionalities in other languages.
 (Ruby, Java, etc.)

-This package, "Gherkin::Grammar", aims to provide:
+This package, "Gherkin::Grammar" takes a minimalist perspective; it aims to provide:

 - Grammar (and roles) for parsing Gherkin specifications
 - Test file template generation